 Prior studies found that most children in the US could benefit from more of this vitamin.
 Vitamin D deficiency in children can present itself in many different ways.
 Having the ability to identify Vitamin D issues and knowing how to boost levels is vital for every parent!

 We all understand how essential vitamins are for healthy living.
-But let’s dive deeper to understand the vital role Vitamin D plays in a child’s health and how we can ensure they have enough.
+But let’s dive deeper to understand the vital role Vitamin D plays in your child’s health and how we can ensure they have enough.

 What is Vitamin D’s Role in Keeping Children Healthy?

-In order to understand why a vitamin D deficiency is so serious, we should understand some of the vital roles that vitamin plays in our health.
+In order to understand why a vitamin D deficiency is so serious, we should understand some of the vital roles that this vitamin plays in our health.
 For kids, that role is amplified because their bodies require adequate amounts of vitamin D in order to do all that growing kids do.
 Without enough of it, they face long-term health risks.